Immerse Yourself in the Magical World of Maria Anto

-March = Women’s History Month, and this is the next story about a remarkable, contemporary artist named Maria Anto (Maria Czarnecka).
-Anto was a late 20th-century Polish painter who created a series of fantastic-realism paintings depicting animals, people and a world of surrealistic surroundings.
-Her pieces have been compared to artists such as Henri Rousseau, Giorgio de Chirico and Frida Kahlo.
-Until very recently there was an opportunity for the visual appreciation of her works at the Zachęta National Gallery in Warsaw (which ended February 4, 2018).
-It was the biggest showcase ever of her works from the 1960s and 1970s.
-While that exhibition is now over, stay with us to enter the make-believe world of Maria Anto.
+Maria Anto (Maria Czarnecka) was a late 20th-century Polish painter.
+She created a series of paintings in the genre of magical realism, depicting animals, people, and a world of surrealistic surroundings.
+Her pieces have been compared to works by artists such as Henri Rousseau, Giorgio de Chirico and Frida Kahlo.
+Come with us into the make-believe world of Maria Anto.

-Anto’s paintings are mostly characterized by dark colors illuminated by bright features.
-The scenes and their surroundings have mysterious auras, altogether creating something extraordinary: a marvelous combination of realism and surrealism, as realistic scenes are intertwined with magical effects and intricate details.
+Anto’s paintings are mostly characterized by dark colors illuminated through bright features.
+The scenes and their surroundings have mysterious auras, creating something extraordinary: a marvelous combination of Realism and Surrealism, as realistic scenes intertwine with magical effects and intricate details.

-Anto also painted portraits of herself, her daughters and other members of the family.
-In addition, she is known for depicting animals like owls, cats or unicorns, both in a realistic and surrealist style, depending on the painting.
-The artist had experienced a great deal of trauma in her childhood, having been raised during World War 2, and this event had an impact on the art she created.
+Anto also painted portraits of herself, her daughters, and other family members.
+In addition, she was known for depicting animals like owls, cats or unicorns, both in a realistic and surrealistic style, depending on the painting.
+The artist experienced a great deal of trauma in her childhood, having been raised during World War II, which had an impact on the art she created.
 Her paintings combine an original point of view and a bright imagination, tempered by a dose of negativity based on her early life experiences.

-The extravagant painter (during the darkest communist times she was driving a Jaguar on the narrow Polish roads) was known as an erudite and socialite who hosted anti-communist gatherings of dissidents and artists in her home and atelier, exhibited 70 times in her home country, was connected with the Cortina gallery in Milan, and in 1963 attended the Biennale in Sao Paulo, Brazil – no small feats for an artist based behind the Iron Curtain.
+The extravagant painter (during the darkest communist times she was driving a Jaguar on the narrow Polish roads) was known as erudite and socialite who hosted anti-communist gatherings of dissidents and artists in her home and atelier.
+She has been exhibited 70 times in her home country.
+Anto was also connected with the Cortina gallery in Milan.
+Furthermore, in 1963 she attended the Biennale in Sao Paulo, Brazil – no small feats for an artist based behind the Iron Curtain!

-Anto’s individual style is one of the most recognizable among Polish fantasy realism.
-Her art is often called “naïve” by critics, but that would appear to be a simplification and misinterpretation.
-In fact, her pieces are emotional and thought-through.
+Anto’s individual style is one of the most recognizable among Polish painters of magical realism.
+Her art is often called naïve by critics, but that would appear to be a simplification and misinterpretation.
+Her paintings are emotional and well thought-through.
 It is worth delving deeper into her works to discover their true, optimistic yet sometimes haunting messages.
-Mario Anto, the painter who described her art as feminine, will be remembered for her own unique style, which can inspire us as a prime example of the fantastic-realistic school of painting.
-The artist died in 2007 and was buried in a family grave in Warsaw, Powązki.
+Maria Anto will be remembered for her own unique style, which is a prime example of magical realism.
+The artist died in 2007 and was buried in a family grave in Powązki cemetery in Warsaw.